 Global political economy, international political theory

 Carnegie Hall, 203f

 Professor Blaney works on the social and political theory of international relations/global political economy.
 He explores the constructions of identity, time and space central to the discipline of international relations.
 His first book, co-authored with Naeem Inayatullah, International Relations and the Problem of Difference (Routledge, 2004), examines the way early modern social and political thought structures a spatial and temporal imagination—revolving around notions of sovereignty and development—that makes international relations as a discipline possible.
 His second book, also with Naeem, Savage Economics: Wealth, Poverty and the Temporal Walls of Capitalism (Routledge, 2010), centers on 18th- and 19th-century political economic thought; it explores the links between our received understandings of wealth and poverty and the ethical impoverishment of much of contemporary thought about capitalism.
-He is currently working on two edited books that explore the state of international relations as a global discipline.
-He serves on the editorial board of the Routledge Press series, “Worlding Beyond the West,” and the Iranian Review of Foreign Affairs.
-Professor Blaney teaches courses on international relations, global political economy, development, political economic thought, and global citizenship.
+He recently co-edited two books (with Arlene Tickner) that explore the state of international relations as a global discipline: Thinking International Relations Differently (Routledge, 2012) and Claiming the International (Routledge, 2013).
+Currently, he ponders the shape of a book on political economic thought, Justifying Suffering: From Adam Smith to Contemporary IPE.
+He serves on the editorial team for the Routledge Press series, “Worlding Beyond the West.”
+Professor Blaney teaches courses on international relations, international political theory, global political economy, and development.

 - BA: Valparaiso University, High Distinction